-8.15 Shader Invocation Control Functions
+8.16.
+Shader Invocation Control Functions

-The shader invocation control function is available only in tessellation control shaders.
-It is used to control the relative execution order of multiple shader invocations used to process a patch, which are otherwise executed with an undefined relative order.
+The shader invocation control function is only available in tessellation control and compute shaders.
+It is used to control the relative execution order of multiple shader invocations used to process a patch (in the case of tessellation control shaders) or a local work group (in the case of compute shaders), which are otherwise executed with an undefined relative order.